Farmers struggle in Argentina as drought withers their crops

 “This year’s drought was extreme,” the agricultural engineer said this week at the farm where he works in Urquiza, a town about 230 kilometers (143 miles) from Argentina’s capital.

-Cuitino normally has a policy of not walking on cultivated land, but everything is so dry now that there is absolutely nothing to kdamage — even weeds aren't growing.
+Cuitino normally has a policy of not walking on cultivated land, but everything is so dry now that there is absolutely nothing to damage — even weeds aren't growing.

-That scene is repeated in farms across Argentina, where harvesting should be in full swing but months of dry weather has ruine leading.
+That scene is repeated in farms across Argentina, where harvesting should be in full swing but months of dry weather has ruined.
 Farmers are scrambleing to make ends meet, and a sharp drop in expected revenue from exported farm products will deal a severe blow to Argentina’s shaky economy.

 The situation is particularly dire because Argentina had already been suffering two years of unusually dry weather.